 Counseling Psychology PhD programs accept less than 12% of the students who apply (APA Graduate Study in Psychology Summary Report, 2017).
 Given the extremely competitive nature of doctoral admissions, students often choose to first complete a counseling psychology master’s programs, where they can develop the professional identity and skills needed to be accepted into a counseling psychology doctoral program.

 The University of Kentucky’s Master of Science (M.S.) in Education is a two year, 48 credit hour degree program that provides students with the comprehensive, foundational training specifically designed to prepare students to apply for Counseling Psychology PhD programs.
 The program is also a great fit for those students who want to further explore the field of Counseling Psychology before making the decision about whether or not to commit to the 5+ years of training that is required to get a PhD in our field.
-Furthermore, the Counseling Psychology M.S. can help prepare students to provide psychological health services in the Commonwealth of Kentucky at the master’s level as a Licensed Psychological Associates (LPA; learn more about licensure in KY), but this is not the program’s main focus.
+Furthermore, the Counseling Psychology M.S. can help prepare students to provide psychological health services in the Commonwealth of Kentucky at the master’s level as a Licensed Psychological Associates (LPA; click here to earn more about licensure in KY), but this is not the program’s main focus.